GoogleCloudPlatform/compute-video-demo-salt/README.md

 ## Salt-Cloud setup

-1. Check out this repositroy so that you can use pre-canned configuration and demo files.
+1. Check out this repository so that you can use pre-canned configuration and demo files.
     ```
     cd $HOME